 Katherine is an intelligent, capable, dedicated, and personable young woman.
 She is always quick on her feet, with sensible reactions in all the circumstances I've seen her in.
 I feel confident in saying that she is capable of handling any situation with thoughtfulness and maturity.

-Please don’t hesitate to contact me (555-555-5555) with any other questions.
+Please don’t hesitate to contact me at firstname.lastname@example.org or 555-555-5555 with any questions.

 Character Reference Sample Email Message

 Here's an example of a character reference sent via email.
 Be sure to include the name of the person you're providing the reference for in the subject line of the message.

 Janelle Smith was my neighbor for three years before moving to North Westchester last month.
 She is a kind and wonderful person; she has been so helpful to me and several of my neighbors.

 I have trouble getting around.
 Janelle always came over to my house and offered to mow my lawn; she would ask if I needed any help with my errands.
 She was always friendly and cheerful, and her help was very much appreciated.

 We would often talk about her education, and I know she did well in school and had a high grade point average.
 She never complained about homework; this was even when she had big projects to finish or long papers to write.